cmorten/deno-rollup/README.md

    cd example
    deno run --allow-read="./" --allow-write="./dist" --allow-net="deno.land" --allow-env --unstable ./rollup.build.ts
    ```

+   This will create a `./dist` directory with the bundled files in the current `./example` directory.

 1. Further details are available in the [example README](./example/README.md).